OData/odata.net/v7/_posts/odata features/2016-09-02-06-13-support-untyped-json.md

 category: "5.
 OData Features"
 ---

-In ODataLib 7.x, `ODataMessageReader` & `ODataMessageWriter` are able to read & write untyped primitive, structured, and collection values.
+Starting with ODataLib 7.0, `ODataMessageReader` & `ODataMessageWriter` are able to read & write untyped primitive, structured, and collection values.

 Values read from a payload are considered untyped if: